ipfs/ipfs-desktop/DEVELOPER-NOTES.md

 ### Manual release process

-Be sure you have an environment variable `GH_TOKEN` set to a valid GitHub token with `repo` scope.
+Be sure you have an environment variable `GITHUB_TOKEN` set to a valid GitHub token with `repo` scope.

 ```bash
 ### Create release PR